roshansthomas/python-cdk-locust/README.md

 ## Step 2: Set the region that our stack will deploy into
-Open the app.py file in Cloud9, and add an environment paramater to the stack instantiation.
-If you're deploying into a different account, you can set that here too with the "account" property.
+Open the app.py file in Cloud9, and add an environment paramater to the stack instantiation, to set the region as ap-southeast-2.
+We will assume that you are deploying within the same account.
+However if the you are deploying to a different account, then set this with the "account" property.

 ```
-LabStack(app, "lab",
+LabStack(app, "LabStack",
     env={'region': 'ap-southeast-2'}
 )
 ```